jintrone/TEvA/README.md

 CODE
 ****
 This software framework is intended as a reusable, extensible library.
 It currently depends upon CFinder for the underlying clique percolation algorithm, a proprietary application available for educational use at http://cfinder.org.
-In the near future, I will be switching to a faster, open-source implementation of the algorithm, available at http://sourceforge.net/p/cosparallel/wiki/Home/.
+In the near future, I will be switching to a faster, open-source implementation of the algorithm, described in [5] and available for download at http://sourceforge.net/p/cosparallel/wiki/Home/.

 TEvA is licensed under the MIT License.
 Use it however you want.
 Citations are always appreciated (see [4]). :-)